New World cooker guide

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 New World is part of Glen Dimplex Home Appliances (GDHA), a UK manufacturer that also owns brands such as Belling, Stoves and Britannia.
-New World has a large range of products at a wide range of prices - and is GDHA's top-selling freestanding cooker brand.
+New World is GDHA's biggest-selling cooker brand and has a large range of products at a wide range of prices.
 New World cookers are a fairly popular purchase in the UK, with an average spend of £365 for a gas or electric cooker.

-Freestanding cookers can be fairly unexciting-looking appliances, but New World has experimented with colourful offerings for those bored of the classic white look.
-But is their popularity down to aesthetics or the right combination of price and cooking quality?
-On this page we bring together our years of testing experience and unique research into owners views on their New World cookers, so you can get the inside track on whether they are worth buying.
+If you're looking to add some colour to your kitchen, New World has experimented with some colourful offerings away from the usual silver and black.
+But is their popularity down to aesthetics or cooking quality?
+We 've brought together our years of testing experience, unique research and owners' views on their New World cookers, so you can get the inside track on whether they are worth buying.

 If you'd like to spread your net further than just the New World brand, go to our freestanding cooker reviews to see all our tested models.

 We survey hundreds of cooker owners every year to find out how they rate the cooker that they own, and whether they've experienced any problems with it.
 Only logged-in Which? members can view our exclusive ratings and verdicts in the table below.
-If you're not yet a member, sign up for a £1 trial to get instant access.
+If you're not yet a member, sign up for a Which? trial to get instant access.

 |New World cooker overview table